flyingpeakock/tuidoku/README.md

 ## How to Play
 Move around the board and insert numbers or pencil-marks according to the keys set in ```config.h```.
-The defualt keys for movement are 'hjkl', 'i' for insert, 'p' for pencil and 'c' for check.
-To go to a specific box press the go key, default 'g', followed by the column then row.

 ## How to configure
 Configuration is done in the config.h file.
-Documentation for what configuration does what can be read in the file.
+Documentation for the configuration is in the form of comments in that same file.
 All configuration must be done before installation.
 Changing any configuration will require reinstallation.